beeverycreative/BEEweb/README.md

     python setup.py install

-installs the `beeweb` script in your Python installation's scripts folder (which depending on whether you installed BEESOFT.web globally or into a virtual env will be on your `PATH` or not).
+installs the `beeweb` script in your Python installation's scripts folder (which depending on whether you installed BEEweb globally or into a virtual env will be on your `PATH` or not).
 The following usage examples assume that said `beeweb` script is on your `PATH`.

 You can start the server via